使用变量管理对话框

 The newly applied alternative component can be checked back in the design space.
 In the applicable schematic sheet for that component, switch to the compiled tab view and then select the required variant in the Variants section of the project, in the Projects panel.

-The Schematic Editor will use the symbol graphics for the alternate component, however, if the component is pin-compatible and graphically similar there may be little noticeable change.
+The Schematic editor will use the symbol graphics for the alternate component, however, if the component is pin-compatible and graphically similar there may be little noticeable change.

 To help make it easy to visually identify varied components, the color and font of varied parameters (such as the component comment string), can also be varied.
 This is configured in the Variant Options dialog.
 Click Drawing Style in the Variant Management dialog to open the dialog.
 Note the green italic font used for the alternate component in the animation below.